Death Saved My Life: Plot

 Jade takes several measures to psychologically torment Ed, including sending him their wedding video from an unknown number, making an anniversary dinner reservation at Ed's favorite restaurant (where she leaves a bouquet of white flowers), replacing the slides in a slideshow he made for work with pictures of a skull superimposed over Jade's face, and sneaking into his house to leave her torn up dress on his bed and fill his closet with her clothes.
 Jade follows the hitman back to his apartment, where she sneaks in and learns that he is a parolee named Donald.
 Donald is confronted by Ed at his apartment over Jade still being alive before he notices Jade hiding outside.
 He runs after her only to be stopped by his parole officers.

-Ed develops a drinking problem and starts to show signs of slipping, like choking his new girlfriend, Diane, after confusing her for Jade, forgetting to pick Kayla up from her babysitter, and being too shaky to perform surgery, which causes him to get fired from his job.
+Ed develops a drinking problem and starts to show signs of slipping, like choking his new girlfriend, Diane, after confusing her for Jade, forgetting to pick Kayla up from her babysitter, and being too shaky to perform surgery, which causes him to take a leave of absence from his job.
 Meanwhile, Leigh receives a letter from Jade, letting her know that she is still alive and safe.
 Jade continues to torment Ed by faking photos of her own dead body and sending them to the police, playing "their song" over Ed's Bluetooth speaker, and filling Ed's kitchen with white flowers.

 After a candlelight vigil for Jade, where Ed almost catches Jade in the crowd during Leigh's speech, Leigh drives to Jade's motel room, but is unknowingly followed by Ed.
 He walks into the room to confront Jade and attempts to choke her out, but is stopped by Shawn, who holds him at gunpoint.
 Ed is arrested and Jade returns home to Leigh and Kayla.